playmer/playmer.github.io/PixieSkate.md

 - Binding our engine to Zilch, a scripting language we use for some game play code.

 - Utilitizing the reflection system provided by Zilch to automatically serialize/deserialize both our Zilch and C++ components.

+- Working with our Editor programmer to create a quality inteface for designers to develop our game with.
+We're using Qt for this.

 Tools and Languages used in these tasks: